 Open Source Python/Oracle Utility - cx_Oracle

 cx_Oracle is a Python extension module that allows access to Oracle and conforms to the Python database API 2.0 specifications with a number of additions.
-The method cursor.nextset() and the time data type are not supported by Oracle and are therefore not implemented.
+The time data type is not supported by Oracle and is therefore not implemented.
+The method cursor.nextset() is not implemented either as the DB API specification assumes an implementation of cursors that does not fit well with Oracle's implementation of cursors and implicit results.
+See the method cursor.getimplicitresults() for more information.

 See http://www.python.org/topics/database/DatabaseAPI-2.0.html for more information on the Python database API specification.
 See the included documentation for additional information.